slwu89/network/inst/examples/networkRcppExample/README.md

 [r-pkg-examples/rcpp-and-c](https://github.com/r-pkg-examples/rcpp-and-c).

 To implement this yourself, create a new package using Rcpp.
-Then, you must link to network by copying the code in `R/zzz.R`, and adding network to `LinkingTo` section of the DESCRIPTION.
+Then, you must link to network by copying the code in `R/zzz.R` (be sure to change `#' @useDynLib networkRcppExample` to the name of your own package), and adding network to `LinkingTo` section of the DESCRIPTION.
 Then, use the preprocessor commands from `src/netRcpp.cpp` so that your C++ code can successfully call your C functions.
+Remember to call `netRegisterFunctions()` at the top of your C routines so that the your code can find the network functions correctly.

 Functions from network’s C API can be found in [here](https://github.com/statnet/network/blob/master/inst/include/network.h),